Glasta326/floc/README.md

 **Future TODOs**

- - Proper RSA implementation using keys
+ - Further security enhancements: Salting, padding, ect..
  - Support for providing a target key to ecrypt with so files can be sent to other users via CLI
  - Multithreaded data loading and chunking (Noticable wait times to retrieve data when using larger chunksizes)